Authorized converters

 How the check works

 API integrations should call the probe endpoint before sending an add request.
-A direct add request queues the update and relies on the contract to reject an invalid converter.
+A direct add request queues the update and relies on the contract to reject an invalid address.

 Add an authorized converter